manu-torres/paperDown/README.md

 You will also need a way to execute scripts periodically, on linux [cron](https://en.wikipedia.org/wiki/Cron) should always be avaible.
 The script **does not** work on windows (yet).

 Next, run install.py with the python interpreter to create the database at the specified path.
-The installer will prompt you to introduce the path to the database file and you API key.
+The installer will prompt you to introduce the path to the database file and your API key.

 ```
 #You may be able to run the script with python rather than python3